MESH-Research/nlp-ml-repo/tutorial1-textout.md

 def main():
     pdf_path = 'text4test/paper-img.pdf' #replace with your own path
-    output_path = 'paper-img-extext.txt' #or give it another name
+    output_path = 'pdf-img-extext.txt' #or give it another name
     extract_text_ocr(pdf_path, output_path)

 # Time the execution of the main function, with my test document, it took 54 seconds.
 Anticipate it to be long if your scanned document is large.